MatthewCech/The-Portfolio/README.md

 # The-Portfolio
 A quick template and walkthough for a minimalist portfolio website using the HTML present in this repo.
-Sections have accompanying gifs, but due to size limitations, I have not displayed the inline in the markdown.
+Sections have accompanying gifs, but due to size limitations, I have not displayed them as anything but links.